palak001/COVID-19-Dashboard/README.md

 I've provided further functionality to search a particular country to see it's respective statistics.
 And the website is fully responsive.

 ## Problems Faced
-There have been some error in API's, like it's not returning data for some countries, so there respective graphs are not displayed.
+There have been some error in API's, like it's not returning data for some countries, so their respective graphs are not displayed.

 ## Suggestions
 More suggestions and improvements are welcomed.